SimoneParvizi/AS_live_transcription/readme.md

 ### NOTES

 The original idea was to use Faster Whisper, since it's as fast but more precise, and performs better ad Diarization.
-However, as I have already told Daniel earlier on, Colab kept on crushing when uploading (and sometimes when reading) the .wav files.
+However, Colab kept on crushing when uploading (and sometimes when reading) the .wav files.
 That's why I chose to use as a solution Whisper since it's usable on CPU without the need of quantization.